ibm-cloud-docs/key-protect/import-root-keys.md

         </td>
         <td>
           <p>
             The length of the key, measured in bytes.
-You will need to convert the desired bit length into bytes for the command.
           </p>
           <p>
-            Acceptable bit lengths: 128, 192, 256.
-Converted byte lengths are 16, 24, and 32.
+            Acceptable byte lengths are 16, 24, or 32 bytes, corresponding to 128, 192, or 256 bits in length.
+The key must be base64-encoded.
           </p>
         </td>
       </tr>